 The main focus of the ultimate Kindle Fire guide, or guide of Kind Fire for kids, is how to convert the affordable tablet into the best edutainment machine for your kids.

 Amazon offers great content and services that many parents are not aware of.
-These guides will teach you, step-by-step, how to get the most out of your new Kindle Fire HD, Kindle Fire HDX 7 and Kindle Fire HDX 8.9).
+These guides will teach you, step-by-step, how to get the most out of your new Kindle Fire HD, Kindle Fire HDX 7, Kindle Fire HDX 8.9), Fire 6, Fire 7, Fire HD 8, and Fire HD 10.

 Writing Kindle Fire guides are not a simple job because different users may have quite different backgrounds.
 The Kindle Fire guides on this page are specially tailored for parents with limited experience with Kindle Fire tablets.
 Experienced users can also find some in-depth tutorials on this page.